Control-D-Inc/ctrld/README.md

   147.185.34.1
   ```

 If `verify.controld.com` resolves, you're successfully using the default Control D upstream.
+From here, you can start editing the config file and go nuts with it.
+To enforce a new config, restart the server.

-### Service Mode
+## Service Mode
-To run the application in service mode, simply run: `./ctrld start` as system/root user.
-This will create a generic `ctrld.toml` file in the **user home** directory, start the system service, and configure the listener on the default interface.
+To run the application in service mode on any Windows, MacOS or Linux distibution, simply run: `./ctrld start` as system/root user.
+This will create a generic `ctrld.toml` file in the **user home** directory (on Windows) or `/etc/controld/` (everywhere else), start the system service, and configure the listener on the default network interface.
 Service will start on OS boot.

 In order to stop the service, and restore your DNS to original state, simply run `./ctrld stop`.
+If you wish to uninstall the service permanently, run `./ctrld service uninstall`.

 For granular control of the service, run the `service` command.
 Each sub-command has its own help section so you can see what arguments you can supply.